Tap to close

 Fiduciary breaches often require injunctive relief to prevent ongoing harm.
 Courts can issue interim or permanent injunctions prohibiting further misuse of confidential information; restraining competition by a former executive who breached their duty; requiring delivery up or destruction of materials obtained through breach; or freezing assets pending resolution of the claim.

 Fiduciary accountability extends beyond the immediate wrongdoer.
 Equity recognizes that those who knowingly assist or benefit from a fiduciary's breach should not retain ill-gotten gains.
-Third party liability is a critical tool where the fiduciary has dissipated assets, become insolvent, or transferred proceeds to confederates.
+The tools below matter most where the fiduciary has dissipated assets or become insolvent.

 Knowing Assistance